 The Pioneer Players is a theater group. it works with the Theater director to promote theater events and provides opportunity for student to become involved in on campus productions.

-The Social Work Club is dedicated to unite BC3 students who interested in being active participants in providing services to the community while fostering student learning.
+The Social Awareness Club is dedicated to unite BC3 students who interested in being active participants in providing services to the community while fostering student learning.

 Advisor: Sherri Osborne 724.287.8711 x8448